cryingpotat0/tailor-landing-page/src/content/feature/feature3.md

 title: In-browser Magic
 ---

-Use Cannon, WebContainers and Github PRs to integrate into a full dev workflow - right from your browser.
+Use WebContainers and Github PRs to let anyone edit your website with a complete developer workflow - right from your browser.